-Upper limit for principal sums invested for longer than 365 days 2019/20 2020/21 2021/22 Principal sums invested for longer than 365 days £m 70 £m 70 £m 70
+Maximum principal sums invested > 364 & 365 days £m 2018/19 2019/20 2020/21 Principal sums invested > 364 & 365 days £20m £20m £20m

 The budgeted investment earnings rates for returns on the Council's strategic reserve fund investments is derived from the approved investment strategy for the portfolio of investments that are managed by appointed external fund managers.
 A revised investment strategy was implemented in 2017, introducing a new allocation to Enhanced Yield Debt as an alternative to Government Bonds which should marginally improve investment returns going forward.
 This has been reflected in the forecast for the next three years as follows: